 Of course, if you’re going to save, you need to decide how much.
 You can use a savings calculator to decide what percentage of your paycheck you should save.

 For this, refer back to the first step: keep track of your expenses.
-As per your expenses, how much money do you need out of your check and how much can you leave for the savings account.
+As per your expenses, how much money do you need out of your check, and how much can you leave for the savings account.
 Think about these factors.
+The more you can save, the better off you are.

 Get an Extra Mode of Income